Md-Ikhtiar-uddin-howlader/os/README.md

 docker run --name some-mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=ikhtiar -d mysql
 ```

-'Explaination of the options for the command docker run'.
+Let's explain the options for the command docker run.
 - The option --name allows us to assign a specific name for our running container.

 - The option -e is used to pass a value to the container environment variable MYSQL_ROOT_PASSWORD.
 This variable is requested by the image to run properly and it will be assigned to the root password of MySQL.